There are four key issues addressed when dealing with financial matters on family breakdown.

 - The appropriateness of a clean break now or in the future.

-Our expert lawyers will explain the guiding principles the court tends to adopt in cases similar to yours to predict which might prevail in your case.
+Our expert family lawyers will explain the guiding principles the court tends to adopt in cases similar to yours to predict which might prevail in your case.

 The process is discretionary so there is rarely a right or wrong answer in any particular situation.